 Around two weeks ago, Facebook extended the reach of its walled garden by launching its Canvas platform in all international markets.
 We chat to House of Travel’s marketing director Ken Freer about his thoughts on launching his first campaign on the platform.

 While showers can be vicious killers, water on the neck can also create moments of clarity, so it’s generally worth the risk.
 And last night as I sat in the corner of the shower weeping, scrubbing myself down after another day spent working in trade media, I started thinking about Rachel Glucina—and, more generally, the folly of big media trying to get down with the internet kids.

 Over the years, the Valspar brand of paint products has expanded into countries throughout the world, and New Zealand was recently added to this list.
 And to announce its arrival in the local market, the paint company has commissioned FCB to produce a campaign capable of cutting through to consumers who already have many other choices in this category.
-And from the primordial ooze of the creative process emerged Kevin and Donna, the chameleons.

 Early this year, the MPA announced that it was making some big changes to its annual awards, with a new name, a few new categories and a new judging process.
 Those changes have led to an almost 40 percent increase in entry numbers and as far as the finalists go, Bauer is on top with 46, followed by Tangible Media with 25, Fairfax with 19 and Kowhai Media with 10.

 Spark, McDonald’s, Tower, Coca-Cola, Skinny Mobile and Sky are the first advertisers to get themselves onto Adshel’s new network of 35 digital roadside panels in Auckland and general manager Nick Vile says the response from the market to the new screens has been huge.